rlauer6/perl-Amazon-SQS-Client/README.md

 ========

-The original Amazon SQS library was distributed as a .zip file with example scripts found in the `amazon-queue/src/Amazon/SQS/Samples` directory.
+The original Amazon SQS library was distributed as a .zip file with example scripts (formerly) found in the `amazon-queue/src/Amazon/SQS/Samples` directory.
 The example files were skeletons that you were expected to flesh out by adding your AWS credentials and instantiate the correct parameters to send to the module being tested.

 The examples in this project have been modified from their original version so that they will read a configuration file (.ini style) named